 Kinney Azalea Gardens – South Kingstown

 Open daily during daylight hours, the colorful display of the Kinney Azalea Garden in full bloom is a sight to see.
 Many plants are available for sale.
+No pets.

 For more images of these beautiful Northeast botanical gardens and parks, check out the slideshow below.

 Which of these botanical gardens would you like to visit this season?
 Tell us in the comments.

 37 Thoughts on “Stop to Smell the Roses at Northeast Botanical Gardens”

 For shame!
 You left out the Bridge of Flowers in Shelburne Falls, MA!
 This was a trolley bridge that the local garden club saved from demolition.
 As Gayle Wagner says (above) the Glacial Potholes are close by, but there is also a nifty little trolley museum!
 Their single car was actually in service in Shelburne Falls and went over what is now the Bridge of Flowers every day.
 All three are very family friendly and the kids will love them. 🙂